 Larry and Joni are a caring and dynamic couple who have dedicated their lives and professional outreach to helping families navigate the oft-times difficult journey through mental health issues, special needs and family law.
 After serving on the Superior Court bench in New Jersey, Larry retired from public service, began teaching at two Universities, and became significantly involved in mediation and alternative dispute resolution.
 Joni is board certified in psychiatric and mental health nursing, and is a certified anger management specialist.
 She is also a mediator as well.
 Larry and Joni actively advocate on a variety of issues including, autism and special needs, co-parenting, cultural competency, domestic violence/ IPV issues, and animal-related legal issues.
 They have recently relocated to New Mexico and are involved in a multitude of online social education projects.

-In 2022 Larry and Joni relocated to New Mexico.
+In 2022, Larry and Joni relocated to New Mexico.
 He continues to concentrate on projects relating to mediation and dispute resolution.
-He has recently been appointed by the New Mexico Supreme Court as the Vice-Chair of the New Mexico statewide Alternative Dispute Resolution Commission”
+He has recently been appointed by the New Mexico Supreme Court as the Vice-Chair of the New Mexico Statewide Alternative Dispute Resolution Commission and presently teaches Constitutional Law at the University of New Mexico.

 Joni Jones is a registered nurse, board certified in psychiatric and mental health nursing, who retired from the New Jersey State Board of Nursing, serving the public under two separate Governors (Jon Corzine/Chris Christie).
 She also served on N.J.
 Governor Murphy’s transition team on health related issues.
 In 2013, Joni was the recipient of the Elizabeth Kellogg Award for Excellence in Nursing.
 Joni is one of the original founders of Parents of Autistic Children (POAC), and has presented before the Autism Society of America and the Association of Family and Conciliation Courts on autism-related issues.
 She is also a former certified developmental disabilities nurse.